Pidan/pidan/README.md

 # Pidan
-Initial .gitiginore file for your project
+Initialize gitiginore file for your project

 ### Intro